 Initiatives

-The Coast-to-Coast Connector will link communities between St. Petersburg and Titusville, providing a “safe, scenic and sunsational” multi-use trail allowing residents and visitors to explore Central Florida by bicycle and on foot.
-This connector will be the first of its kind in Florida and has already fueled the economic revitalization of communities along its route such as Dunedin and Winter Garden.
-The C2C is a major priority within the Florida Greenways and Trails System Plan developed by the Office of Greenways and Trails and has already fueled the economic revitalization of communities along its route such as Dunedin and Winter Garden.
+The Coast-to-Coast Connector (C2C) will link communities between St. Petersburg and Titusville, providing a “safe, scenic, and sunsational” multi-use trail allowing residents and visitors to explore Central Florida by bicycle and on foot.
+This connector will be the first of its kind in Florida and has already fueled the economic revitalization of communities along its route, such as Dunedin and Winter Garden.
+The C2C is a major priority within the Florida Greenways and Trails System Plan developed by the Florida Department of Environmental Protection Office of Greenways and Trails.

 What is the value of greenways and trails?